AmanTank187/CV/README.md

 ## Aman Tank

 I am a very determined individual looking for a junior developer role.
-I am passionate about learning new things and want to be able to write good quality industry standard code.
+I am passionate about learning new things and want to be able to follow good quality industry standard practises such as TDD.
 As a junior I hope to bring my enthusiasm and hard working ethic to your company.
-I recently finished college where I studied software development and I am eager to start working in a professional environment as I believe being involved in real world projects is where I'll improve as a developer the most.
+I recently finished studying at Makers Academy, A 16 week developer bootcamp where i've been able to improve my knowledge about the fundamentals of software development by getting hands on experience through projects and. weekly challenges.
+I am eager to start working in a professional environment as I believe being involved in real world projects is where I'll improve as a developer the most.

 ## Projects